Forecasting Business Cycles

 The Great Recession of 2007-2009 serves as a significant case study on business cycle forecasting.
 Leading up to the recession, many economists failed to predict the magnitude and severity of the impending economic downturn.
 The collapse of the housing market, financial sector instability, and the subsequent global financial crisis highlighted the limitations of existing forecasting models and the challenges of predicting systemic risks.

-See also Forecasting Balance Sheet In Excel
+See also Supply Chain Forecasting

 The Dot-Com Bubble